 Renovations, refurbishments and conversions: Finance Options

-In this article we will look at the finance options available for property refurbishments, restorations and conversions of commercial, semi commercial BTL and Holiday Let property and specifically not for buying property for use as a primary residence which either requires upgrading immediately, or is just for the upgrading of a property already owned as an existing primary residence.
+In this article we will look at the finance options available for property refurbishments, restorations and conversions of commercial, semi commercial buy to let (BTL) and Holiday Let property and specifically not for buying property for use as a primary residence which either requires upgrading immediately, or is just for the upgrading of a property already owned as an existing primary residence.

-Over the last 5 years, the UK Government has succeeded in cooling the BTL investment market through 4 measures.
+Over the last 5 years, the UK Government has succeeded in cooling the buy to let investment market through 4 measures.
 These measures have been particularly successful in the South and South East, but not quite so effective in The North.

 So, property investors are looking at alternative strategies and one of them is refurbishments.
 Refurbishing tired or dilapidated properties can add value and improve saleability very cost effectively.
 Similarly, converting properties from one use class to another; not only does the change of use add value, but there is then the extra value created by the work done.